opentoworkprojects/bill/DEPLOYMENT_READY.md

-# 🚀 RestoBill AI - Ready for Deployment
+# 🚀 BillByteKOT AI - Ready for Deployment

 ## ✅ All Issues Fixed